Working with Iterators

 // 2, 4, 6

-The method uses a generator, meaning that the transformation occurs incrementally during iteration.
-This is memory efficient and allows for handling very large collections.
-If you do not iterate through all elements of the resulting iterator, you save computational effort since not all elements of the original iterator are processed.
+The method uses a generator, meaning the transformation occurs incrementally as you iterate through the result.
+This is memory-efficient and allows processing very large collections.
+If you don't iterate through all elements of the resulting iterator, you save computational power because not all elements of the original iterator are processed.

 mapWithKeys (iterable $iterable, callable $transformer): Generator

 Creates a new iterator by transforming the values and keys of the original iterator.
-The function $transformer
+The callback $transformer

 has